Last Updated on February 21, 2021 by Nina Ahmedow

 What Does This Have to Do With Veganism?

 All of this is relevant to veganism as we cannot fight for animal rights without acknowledging human rights.
+Intersectional veganism is an absolute must if we want to affect any real change.

 As a progressive Muslim feminist vegan, my different identities help me to understand the importance of intersectionality.
 But, unfortunately, many people in the vegan community focus exclusively on animal rights.
 In fact, many vegans completely disregard the rights of other oppressed groups which alienates members of those groups.
 It’s not uncommon for vegans to compare the oppression of animals to the oppression of women, people of color, and religious minorities.